grongierisc/formation-template/README.md

     app.run('0.0.0.0', port = "8081")
 ```

-WIP Note that the Flask API will use a Director to create an instance of our FlaskService from earlier and then send the right request.
+Note that the Flask API will use a Director to create an instance of our FlaskService from earlier and then send the right request.

 We made the POST formation functional in the code above, it is now your task, if you wish, to make the other functions in order to get/post the right information using all the things we have learned so far.